 Dental implants are the only tooth loss solution to rebuild the entire structure of missing teeth, including the root.
 The end result is a smile that looks and feels just like the teeth you used to have!

 The 4-Step Dental Implant Process

 In order to provide all of their unique benefits, dental implants require a multi-step process.
 While bridges and dentures can be designed, created, and placed in just a few weeks, getting dental implants may take several months.
 Once they’re fully restored, though, we think you’ll find that they’re worth the wait!
 While every patient’s dental implant process is somewhat different, the four basic steps you can expect are the initial dental implant consultation, the placement surgery, osseointegration, and the delivery of your final restorations.

 Benefits of Dental Implants

-Because dental implants are designed to replace the entire root, not just the crown portion, they function almost identically to natural teeth.
-For example, implants work to stimulate your jaw bone, allowing it to have the strongest biting force possible.
+Because dental implants are designed to replace the entire tooth, not just the crown portion, they function almost identically to natural teeth.
+For example, implants work to stimulate your jawbone, allowing it to have the strongest biting force possible.
 This means you can eat the foods you enjoy without worry of your dental implant shifting out of place.

 Another restorative benefit of dental implants is blood flow, which helps facial tissue maintain its natural elasticity.
 One of the most common side effects of tooth loss is premature sagging and hollowing of the cheeks, a common issue even for those who replace teeth via dentures and bridges.
 Only dental implants work to prevent premature aging.

 There are many ways dental implants can restore teeth.
 If you need to replace one tooth or an entire arch, they are the most comprehensive solution out there.
 After we carefully examine your smile and determine important factors, including which teeth need to be replaced and the condition of your oral health, we’ll be able to provide you with a treatment recommendation from there.
 Consider your options below or give us a call directly to set up an appointment!